asokolsky/elevators/README.md

 It also appeared that [ZeroMQ](https://zeromq.org/) is a perfect fit to make things work together.

-BTW [simpy](https://simpy.readthedocs.io/en/latest/) is awesome and is highly recommended.
-It is NOT used in this project.
+Simulton is:

+* a simulation entity,
+* which is a separate process,
+* exposing some REST APIs

 More [documents](./docs/).

+## Unrelated

+* [simpy](https://simpy.readthedocs.io/en/latest/) is awesome and is highly recommended and is NOT used in this project.
+* our use of term `simulton` is NOT related to https://ogden.eu/simultons/